flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 # Maintenance

-This is a guide in how to maintain your application once it is on Flathub.
-It assumes your application is already on Flathub, and that you have access rights to its repository.
-If this is not true, please read the [submission](/docs/for-app-authors/submission) page first and check your email for GitHub repository access requests.
+This is a guide on how to maintain an application once it is published on Flathub.
+Some familiarity with Git, GitHub and Flatpak is required to maintain an application.

+Please familiarize yourself with the repository layout, branch structure, and Buildbot discussed below.
+The workflow involves [submitting updates](/docs/for-app-authors/updates#creating-updates) or changes via pull requests and merging them when the build is successful and tested.

+Maintainers should try to update the application's runtime whenever feasible and ensure that it does not rely on an end-of-life (EOL) runtime.
+The runtime support policies can be found [here](/docs/for-app-authors/runtimes#currently-hosted-runtimes).

 ## The repository